DamiAfo/Loan-Analysis/README.md

 -	Rent homeowners defaults the most.

 ### Visualization:
-The report contains two pages. you can interact with the report [here]
+The report contains two pages, necessary filters were added to aid interaction with the visualizations.
+You can interact with the report [here](https://app.powerbi.com/groups/me/reports/dc00a399-9d80-4107-8dfa-20e8da17b7b3/4e61290049a6cd61e62b?experience=power-bi)

 ### Conclusion and Recommendations
 Based on the analysis, I recommend the following:
 1. Expand Loan Options: Given the strong demand for debt consolidation loans, it is best to broaden the loan portfolio to incorporate other in-demand types like home improvement loans.